-- Emergency Investigational New Drug Application (EIND) Patient Information Form (PDF - 20KB) Note: More specific patient information may be required depending on the drug product being requested.
+- Form FDA 1571 (Instructions) Note: More specific patient information may be required depending on the drug product being requested.
 If this is the case, you will be notified and provided the appropriate patient information form.

-In addition to the required forms listed above, include a Curriculum vitae (CV) of the treating physician; the sponsor-investigator of the EIND.
+In addition to the required forms listed above, include a Curriculum vitae (CV) of the Sponsor (the attending physician or fellow, not a resident) of the EIND.
 If the person requesting the EIND is not the sponsor-investigator, please call DAVP in advance to discuss how best to proceed.

 2a.
 To obtain an EIND during regular business hours (8:00 am - 4:30 pm Eastern Time, Monday - Friday):

 - Send the completed required forms and CV to DAVP by fax 301-796-9883 or e-mail (DAVPEINDREQUEST@fda.hhs.gov).
 Please include telephone and fax numbers where you can be reached in case we have additional questions or need additional information to support granting of the EIND.
 If you send the paperwork by fax, please call the Division (301-796-1500) to inform us the fax has been sent.